integer-net/Solr/doc/manual.md

 the Magento indexing mechanism which allows to react on every product change.
 You can either have a full reindex process which processes all products efficiently (in batch of 1000 products each, configurable) or a partial reindex.
-A partial reindex will happen if any product is created, modified or deleted and will recreate the corresponding documents in the Solr server for the affected products only so the Solr index is always up to date.
+A partial reindex will happen if any product is created, modified or deleted and will recreate the corresponding documents in the Solr server for the affected products only, so the Solr index is always up to date.

 The data which is stored on Solr contains the following information: